 Each cast member also saw an increase in followers on popular social media platform Instagram.
 Fan favourite Brad Mclelland saw an increase of 222% in followers and sits at a comfortable 103k.
 Shannon Singh who already boasted a strong 150k following before entering the villa saw an increase of 70% and remains the most followed singleton this year at 251k followers.

 However, it’s not just google searches or Instagram followers that prove just how popular the ITV show is.
 Betting sites have also jumped on the trend for fans to be able to make some money off of their predictions.
 Hugo Hammond, a former PE teacher, is the current favourite male to win with odds of 5/2, and for the girls, Shannon Singh is looking to take the crown with the same odds of 5/2.

 So how did Love Island become so popular people are willing to risk losing money on it?

-If there is one thing we can learn from Love Island is as a nation we enjoy watching young, attractive people mess up and make up.
-It may not be the most intellectually refreshing programme but the fights, love and drama is what makes the show the sensation it is today.
+If there is one thing we can learn from Love Island is as a nation we enjoy watching young, attractive people mess up and makeup.
+It may not be the most intellectually refreshing programme but the fights, love and drama are what makes the show the sensation it is today.
 It’s certainly binge-worthy and its popularity is only set to increase as the season continues.